Create and connect instance

 -

-If reinstalling the CUDA Toolkit, prepare the installation environment as follows.
+If you are reinstalling the CUDA Toolkit, first clean up any existing configuration.
 For new installations, proceed to step 2.

 ~/.bashrc